dhmunro/dudley/README.md

 - suffixes can be used to indicate two or more length differences.

 If any dimension length is zero, the variable has no data, takes no space, and does not advance the current address.
-This happens before any + or - increment or decrement suffix is computed.
+This happens before computing any + or - increment or decrement suffix.

 If any dimension length is negative, by default it is removed from the dimension list, reducing the number of dimensions of the array.
-Again, this happens before any + or - increment or decrement suffix is computed.
+Again, this happens before computing any + or - increment or decrement suffix.

 An alternative behavior for a negative dimension length is to treat it as equivalent to zero dimension length - namely, the variable will